fenago/machine-learning-with-scikit-learn/Chapter01/Lab_1.md

 installing the necessary software.

-Finally, you had a brief glimpse at all the algorithms that you will learn to implement as you progress through this book, as well as its associated applications in the real world.
+Finally, you had a brief glimpse at all the algorithms that you will learn to implement as you progress through this course, as well as its associated applications in the real world.

 In the next chapter, you will learn how to implement your first